weaverryan/ioDoctrineMenuPlugin/README.markdown

 ioDoctrineMenuPlugin
 ====================

-### This plugins is fully-functional and tested, but is still missing some features.

-I'll be releasing a first, finished release before June 10th.
 The majority of the documentation can be found on the `ioMenuItemPlugin` [http://github.com/weaverryan/ioMenuPlugin/tree/master/docs/](here).

 Quick documentation